 Dean for the School of Arts, Humanities & Communication

 Bill McKay, Dean of Arts, Humanities and Communication at Columbia Basin College in Pasco, Washington, received his degrees in Piano Performance from the University of Washington and the University of Texas at Austin.
-Prior to his administrative appointment in 1998, he was a member of the music faculty at Columbia Basin College.
 Read More

 Program Support Supervisor

 I am an administrative professional with over 30 years of experience in the higher education system.
 I use my skills and abilities to assist the faculty, students and staff in the School of Arts, Humanities & Communication to achieve their educational and professional goals.
 Read More